-- Example of a Mapped Throttling Policy - Example of a Scriptable Throttling Policy
+- Example of a Mapped Throttling Policy - Example of a Scriptable Throttling Policy org.forgerock.openig.filter.throttling.ThrottlingFilterHeaplet

 The following route defines a throttling rate of 6 requests/10 seconds to requests.
 For information about how to set up and test this example, refer to Configure Simple Throttling.